Kinchela Aboriginal Boys' Training Home: Background

-The depression and drought years of the 1920s and 1930s were particularly difficult for Aboriginal people.
-Conditions in the reserves remaining from the soldier settlement land redistribution, were poor, often overcrowded, and it was easy for the government to prove neglect and remove Aboriginal children.
-In 1937, in response to public pressure from academic and missionary groups sympathetic to Aboriginal people, a meeting was convened of State and Commonwealth Aboriginal authorities.
-The result was an official assimilation policy formed on the premise that "full-blood" Aborigines would be soon extinct and the "half-caste" should be absorbed into society.
-Meanwhile, the Aboriginal people were organising to become a force of resistance.
-The Sesquicentenary was marked by a National Day of Mourning and a call for the abolition of the Protection Board.
+The Depression and drought years of the 1920s and 1930s were particularly difficult for Aboriginal people.
+Conditions on the Aboriginal reserves which remained after the redistribution of land to soldier settlers, were poor and often overcrowded, so it was easy for the government to prove neglect and remove Aboriginal children.
+In 1937, in response to public pressure from academic and missionary groups sympathetic to Aboriginal people, a meeting of State and Commonwealth Aboriginal authorities was convened.
+The result was an official assimilation policy formed on the premise that "full-blood" Aborigines would be soon extinct and the "half-castes" should be absorbed into society.
+Meanwhile, Aboriginal people were organising to become a force of resistance.
+The sesquicentenary of the European colonisation of New South Wales in 1938 was marked by a National Day of Mourning and a call for the abolition of the Protection Board.

-The Aborigines Protection Board was finally abolished and replaced by the Aborigines Welfare Board in 1940.
-Aboriginal children were then subject to the Child Welfare Act 1939 which required a magistrate's hearing and the child had to be proven neglected or uncontrollable.
-Aboriginal children continued to be sent to Cootamundra, Bomaderry and Kinchela, some went to Mittagong or Boystown.
-There were no specific homes for uncontrollable Aboriginal children so these were sent to State corrective institutions such as Mt Penang or Parramatta Girls.
+In 1940, the Aborigines Protection Board was abolished and replaced by the Aborigines Welfare Board.
+Aboriginal children then became subject to the Child Welfare Act 1939.
+Before an Aboriginal child could be removed from its family, there had to be a hearing before a magistrate, and the child had to be proven to be neglected or uncontrollable.
+Nevertheless, Aboriginal children continued to be sent to Cootamundra, Bomaderry and Kinchela, and some went to Mittagong or Boystown.
+There were no specific homes for uncontrollable Aboriginal children so they were sent to State corrective institutions such as Mt Penang or Parramatta Girls Home.
 The education of Aboriginal children had generally been one of segregation until, in 1940, the Department of Education officially took on the role.

-In the 1960s the work of British psychiatrist John Bowlby on "attachment theory", began to influence the institutional care of children in Australia.
-That an infant needs to develop a relationship with at least one primary caregiver for social and emotional development to occur normally: rather than only being treated with affection as a reward (Cupboard Love) which was the prevailing theory of the 1940s.
+In the 1960s, the work on "attachment theory" by British psychiatrist John Bowlby, began to influence the institutional care of children in Australia.
+It held that, for social and emotional development to occur normally, an infant needed to develop a relationship with at least one primary caregiver, rather than only being treated with affection as a reward ("cupboard love"), which was the prevailing theory.
 Fostering then became the preferred option and a more common occurrence.
-In accordance with the assimilation policy which was still prevalent, Aboriginal children were fostered with non-Aboriginal parents.
+In accordance with the assimilation policy which was still in force, Aboriginal children were fostered with non-Aboriginal parents.

-In May 1967 a referendum changed the Australian constitution bringing positive changes for the Aboriginal people.
-One resultant change was the abolition of the Aborigines Welfare Board in 1969.
-After this time non-Aboriginal girls were admitted to Cootamundra Girls Home.
+In May 1967, a referendum which changed the Australian constitution brought positive changes for the Aboriginal people.
+Responsibility for Aboriginal affairs passed from state governments to the Australian government.
+One resultant change was the abolition of the NSW Aborigines Welfare Board in 1969.
+After that, non-Aboriginal girls were admitted to Cootamundra Girls Home.